Top Gear Christmas: Everything you need to know

 Will there be a brand new collection?

 No phrase on an official begin date, however it’s anticipated in 2020, with many guessing round early Spring.
-We’re additionally in the dead of night on areas however with Ethiopia and Borneo ticked off for collection 27 we are able to count on travels to remote locations.
+We’re additionally at midnight on areas however with Ethiopia and Borneo ticked off for collection 27 we are able to anticipate travels to far off locations.

 Add Comment